adunning/spring-harvest/spring-harvest.rst

 | Nor shall one name be blotted from the page
 | If he that bears it turn to prayer and tears.”

+[pg 19]

-Then Lancelot: “Though through the tale of years
+| Then Lancelot: “Though through the tale of years
-That still are left before the longed-for earth Receive my body, I should strive amain
+| That still are left before the longed-for earth
+| Receive my body, I should strive amain
-To slay myself, and gain regenerate birth,
+| To slay myself, and gain regenerate birth,
-Alas it were all profitless and vain.
+| Alas it were all profitless and vain.
-Verily, when I came unto this place
+| Verily, when I came unto this place
-I railed on God, that I had lost my soul
+| I railed on God, that I had lost my soul
-And nothing gained: until a heavenly grace
+| And nothing gained: until a heavenly grace
-Enwrapped me, like some sick man made half whole,
+| Enwrapped me, like some sick man made half whole,
-And now my grief is only for old sin.
+| And now my grief is only for old sin.
-But ah, what boots it?
+| But ah, what boots it?
 Lo, this barren tree
-(He touched a shrub that grew beside the door),
+| (He touched a shrub that grew beside the door),
-This tree, methinks, shall bud and blossom before
+| This tree, methinks, shall bud and blossom before
-I pass the gates divine, and enter in
+| I pass the gates divine, and enter in
-To the fair country I must never see.”
+| To the fair country I must never see.”

 | But even as he spoke, the hand of God
 | Worked on the sombre branches, and straightway